 As water accumulates and becomes heavier, it will begin to gather in the center of the cover.
 Just one inch of rain on a square foot weighs 5.2 pounds.
 If your cover has a surface of approximately 280 square feet (just a little under a 12 by 24-foot pool), that’s 1,456 pounds of water on your pool cover after just an inch of rain.
 Leaving three-quarters of a ton of water sitting on your pool cover will speed up the need for replacement.

-You also have to plan for opening your pool later.
+You also have to plan to open your pool later.
 That standing water will have to come off sometime, which means you’ll either have to do it yourself or pay someone else to take care of it if it’s too big a job.
 That’s if your winter pool cover has held up under several hundred pounds of water for a few months.

 Before we continue, are you tired of paying hundreds to have your pool closed for the winter?
 You can save yourself a lot of money by learning how to close and winterize your own swimming pool.
 Our step-by-step video course will show you exactly what to do, even if you’ve never opened or closed a pool before!
 It works for inground, above ground, and Intex/blow-up pools!

-First, it keeps that water and small debris from building up on the cover by pumping it out and into the yard, or wherever you direct it.
+First, it keeps water and small debris from building up on the cover by pumping them out and into the yard or wherever you direct them.
 Second, it keeps your pool from overflowing from rain and melted snow that seeps in past the cover.
 No pool cover is airtight.

 A note about snow: A pool cover pump removes water, not snow.
 You don’t want to leave snow sitting on your cover and wait for it to melt because it may turn to ice instead, and then you’ll have an even bigger problem.
 Use a snow removal tool with a non-abrasive foam head that won’t tear the pool cover to gently push snow off your cover to keep it from getting too heavy and causing any damage.
 Learn more about removing snow from your pool cover.